hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 -----------------------

-In the quickstart, we show how to use rocketsled's ``auto_setup`` to get up and running quickly, if your objective function is a python function.
+In the quickstart, we show how to use rocketsled's ``auto_setup`` to get up and running quickly, starting only with an objective function written in Python.

 **Time to complete**: 2-5 min